runabol/tork-docs/src/app/video-transcoding/page.md

 - Tork
 - [Minio](https://min.io/) which is a self-hosted S3-like service to store our intermediate outputs and final transcoded video.

-- [Docker](https://www.docker.com/) we won't have to interact with Dockr directly, but Tork uses it in order to execute tasks.
+- [Docker](https://www.docker.com/) for the Tork Web UI as well as for Tork itself.

 ## The Workflow